Author : Enerpize Team

 How does Enerpize help in creating the general ledger and trial balance?

-Through the accounting software, Enerpize, based on the data entered as manual entries or automatic entries resulting from all your transactions, Enerpize transforms all these entries into a report that you can instantly extract.
+Through the Enerpize online accounting software based on the data entered as manual entries or automatic entries resulting from all your transactions, Enerpize transforms all these entries into a report that you can instantly extract.
 This report shows the total assets, liabilities, and all your accounting items arranged based on the debit and credit duality.
 You have control through search settings to review the account you want to see in the general ledger.
 In the end, you can either transition to view the details of the entry you want by clicking on it or download the ledger report in the format you specify.

 Final thoughts